-MUL 184-85 CONNECTION (2-4E) 1-2 credits PREREQUISITE: Permission of instructor and audi-MUL 284-85 tion
+MUL 184-85 CONNECTION (2-4E) 1-2 credits MUL 284-85 PREREQUISITE: Permission of instructor and audition

 This course provides an opportunity for students to participate in a performing ensemble.
 Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
 Upon completion, students should be able to effectively participate in performances presented by ensemble.
 Performances are assigned.